uber/zanzibar/README.md

 The same idea applies for adding new types of an existing module class.
 #### PostGenHook
 Zanzibar provides post-generation [hooks](https://github.com/uber/zanzibar/blob/master/codegen/module.go#L68) which has access to the meta information of all modules.
 You can do whatever (mutating the input is probably not a good idea) suits your needs within a post-generation hook.
-Zanziabr invokes post-generation hooks as the very last step of code generation.
+Zanzibar invokes post-generation hooks as the very last step of code generation.
 In fact, mocks are all generated via post-generation [hooks](https://github.com/uber/zanzibar/blob/master/codegen/module_system.go#L226).

 ## Development
 ### Installation